theexiong/project4/README.md

 A Standard Scaler was created and fitted to the X_training and X_testing datasets, thus transforming them.
 A Sequential model was then defined along with it's hidden layers, activation types and output layer.
 I then compiled the model and trained it using the defined model.
 Fifty epochs were used in the model.
 The model results were an accuracy of 89.1%.
 This accuracy exceeds the target accuracy of 75%.
 Overall, this model is acceptable.

 <b>Model 2</b></br>
 I also created a second notebook using the same model on the dataset.
 But for the second model, I dropped all characters with any NaN values.
 This model's accuracy result was 78.2%.
-This also exceeds the target accuracy of 75%, therefore acknowledges that this model works and is acceptable.
+This also exceeds the target accuracy of 75%, therefore acknowledging that this model works and is acceptable.